-An encapsulated crawl space means less humidity and cleaner air in the property you manage, which leads to healthier, happier tenants.
+What is crawl space encapsulation?
+USS of Nashville understands that an encapsulated crawl space means less humidity and cleaner air in the property you manage, which leads to healthier, happier tenants.
 Neglect a crawl space, and you’ll have moisture damage, pest infestation, and moldy air—things you and your occupants do not want to deal with.
+Thus, making crawl space waterproofing for your Nashville property essential!

 An un-encapsulated crawl space is a dark, wet, nasty place full of mold.
 While this is bad enough, it becomes even worse when that allergen-filled air makes its way into a property’s living area.